-This exchange anion is intended for use in all types of de-ionizating water filtration systems as well as chemical processing and scientific applications, including the production of ultra pure water, organic substance separation, antibiotic medicine refine, biochemical product separation and extraction.
+This exchange anion is intended for use in all types of de-ionization water filtration systems as well as chemical processing and scientific applications, including the production of ultra-pure water, organic substance separation, antibiotic medicine refinement, biochemical product separation, and extraction.

 Experience the benefits of our specially-designed water treatment medium that uses anionic resins to remove tannins and other negatively charged ions from your water, providing you with a pure and refreshing drink.

 Tannin molecules tend to form anions in water above pH 6 and can be treated with anion exchange resins.
 Tannins below pH 5 are better treated with activated charcoal.

 Using a softener beforehand removes hardness and metals ( like iron ) that might otherwise foul the anion resin, reducing its ability to remove tannins.